kazzkiq/svero/README.md

 ### Redirects

 Sometimes you just want a route to send user to another place.
-You can use the `redirectTo` attribute for that.
+You can use the `redirect` attribute for that.

 A redirect should always be a string with a path.
 It uses the same pattern as `path` attribute.
 For a redirect to run, there must be a Route with the equivalent path.